 Ford’s commercial vehicles also posted year-to-year increases.
 Econoline sales totaled 11,611 (up 14 percent) and Transit Connect sales were 2,668 (up 20 percent).

-In April, total sales were 189,778, up 16 percent.
+Sales Summary In April, total sales were 189,778, up 16 percent.
 Retail sales were up 10 percent and fleet sales were up 31 percent (commercial was up 33 percent, government grew 10 percent, and daily rental increased 39 percent).

 Year-to-date, total sales were 686,498, up 16 percent.
 Retail sales were up 17 percent and fleet sales were up 14 percent (commercial was up 33 percent, government grew 11 percent, and daily rental increased 2 percent).

 Continuing a trend seen in the first quarter, the largest increase in retail sales for the Ford brand was in California, where the new Fiesta, Focus and Explorer are helping Ford to attract new customers.
 In April, Ford brand retail sales were up 34 percent in California and up 37 percent year-to-date.

 “Customers are rewarding us for delivering the vehicles people truly want and value – with the technologies they want and fuel-economy they need,” Czubay said.
 “This is good news for our customers, Ford dealers and our business.”